anjoy8/Blog.Core/README-en.md

 # Give a star!⭐️

-If you like this project or it helps you, please give star~ (hard Star)
+If you like this project or it helps you, please give star~ (hard Star yet)

 *********************************************************
 # Tips: